-In previous tutorials, we talked about building web apps with Google Apps Script to interact with Google Sheets.
+In previous tutorials, we talked about building web apps to interact with Google Sheets using Google Apps Script.
 When you build those types of web apps, you may need to implement a search field to get data from Google Sheets back.

 This tutorial will show you how you can create a web form to search and get data from Google Sheets.
 You can share this web form with others and let them search for data in your Google Sheet.